 A: Yes, IBS can develop suddenly.
 This usually happens after an intestinal infection (this is called “post-infectious IBS”) or a major stressful event, like the death of a loved one.

 Q: How do you test for irritable bowel syndrome?

-- You can diagnose IBS by yourself by applying ROME IV criteria or taking this QUIZ.
+- You can try to figure out if you have IBS by using the ROME IV criteria or by taking this QUIZ.

-- If you want to accurately diagnose yourself with IBS, you have to read the details of the symptoms mentioned in this post.
+- To self-diagnose accurately, you should understand the details of the symptoms mentioned in this post.

-- This article is not a substitution for your own doctor.
-If you feel you have IBS after reading this article, you should head to your doctor.
+- This article isn’t a replacement for a doctor.
+If you think you have IBS after reading this, make sure you see a doctor.